dansand/Python/part2/numpy1md.md

 ```
 1500.0
 ```
-As this code block shows, numpy will always coorece numbers into the right data type.
-Strings and other non-numeric objects will fail:
+As this code block shows, numpy will always coerce _numbers_ into the correct (i.e current) data type.
+Strings and other non-numeric objects, however, will fail:

 ```python
 data[0,0] = "hello"